deathworlders/online/content/book/deathworlders/chapter-27-playing-fire.md

 “A good prognosis, then?”

 Lieutenant Bailey shifted uncomfortably in his seat.
 “Ma’am… he’s healed.
 I swear, LR Davison came into this hospital permanently blinded and with his face burned down to the *bone* in places and severe respiratory injury from inhaling superheated air.
-I gave him an *optimistic* fifty percent chance of survival...
-And now he’s sitting up in bed laughing and happy and the only way you would know what happened to him is the missing hair.”
+I gave him an *optimistic* fifty percent chance of survival...And now he’s sitting up in bed laughing and happy and the only way you would know what happened to him is the missing hair.”

 McDaniel’s expression gave nothing away, but she couldn’t resist a moment of sarcasm.
 “I take it you’ve ruled out divine intervention.”